jenkinsci/probely-security-plugin/README.md

-# Probely Security Scanner Jenkins Plugin
+# Probely Security Scanner Plugin
-This Jenkins plugin uses [Probely](https://probely.com) to scan your web application for security vulnerabilities.
+This plugin uses [Probely](https://probely.com) to scan your web application for security vulnerabilities.
 It enables security testing in your CI/CD pipeline.

 Probely is a Web Vulnerability Scanning suite for Agile Teams.
 It provides